Find Grad Schools

 • Direct activities of external agencies, establishments, and departments that develop and implement communication strategies and information programs.

-Public Relations and Fundraising Managers state the following job skills are important in their day-to-day work.
+When polled, Public Relations and Fundraising Managers say the following skills are most frequently used in their jobs:

 Social Perceptiveness: Being aware of others’ reactions and understanding why they react as they do.